strimzi/strimzi-kafka-oauth/examples/README-authz.md

     bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic a_messages \
       --from-beginning --consumer.config ~/team-a-client.properties --group a_consumer_group_1

-We should now receive all the messages for 'a_messages' topic, after which the client blocks waiting for more to come down the stream.
+We should now receive all the messages for the 'a_messages' topic, after which the client blocks waiting for more messages.

 Use CTRL-C to exit.

-### Using Kafka CLI Administration Tools
+### Using Kafka's CLI Administration Tools

 Let's now list the topics: